jzielins97/MCT/README.md

 In the report provide simple plot showing the scaling.

 EDIT: USE job.sh SCRIPT TO CALL A JOB.
 DO NOT USE NODE 72 IN INTERACTIVE MODE.

+## Lab 3 & 4:
+### PART I
+Start from the code: /home2/archive/MCT-2022/lab3

+Convert into MPI form part that is responsible for reading data (arrays: var1-var5).
+Code should read data from files and place it into operating memory in block distribution (use: getNip(), and get_i0() from attached mct_utils.h in order to determine chunk sizes).

+Use MPI_Send() and MPI_Recv() routines.
+Check correctness of data (by checking values of selected elements of array, line: 52 of the template) when code is executed on full dwarf system.
+For this use template of submission script.

+Do not write report at this stage – in next lab you will add remaining part of the code that computes the covariance matrix.

+NOTE: The proper way of reading data in this case is to use MPI I/O, which we will discuss later.
+Aim if this lab is to learn how to operate with MPI_Send( … ) and MPI_Recv( … ) routines

+### PART II
+​Start from the code you have prepared for Part I

+Using MPI collective routines speed-up the code for covariance computation  MPI_Allreduce().

+Execute code with: 1, 2, 4, 8, 16, 20, 30, 40, ... processes and perform time measurements (mimum on 2 nodes).

+On a single plot compare timing obtained for openMP code and MPI code (data for openMP code are limited only only to interval 1-40).

+Add to the plot line corresponding to the ideal scaling: t_n = t1 / n,
+ where: t_n – time measured using n computing units, t1 – time measured for serial code (single computing unit) n – number of computing units
+Check correctness of computation – compare results with reference code (serial) .